 Foresight Solar Fund’s interim results showed how favourable weather conditions can only do so much to counteract weaker long-term pricing assumptions.

 Operationally, the picture was more encouraging.
-The UK portfolio — which remains the fund’s core market — generated 8.9 per cent more electricity than budgeted in the half year, thanks to irradiation levels that were more than 16 per cent ahead of forecast.
-Across the group, production was 4 per cent above expectations, a sharp contrast to the shortfalls seen in Spain.
+The UK portfolio, which remains the fund’s core market, generated 8.9% more electricity than budgeted in the half year, thanks to irradiation levels that were more than 16% ahead of forecast.
+Across the group, production was 4% above expectations, a sharp contrast to the shortfalls seen in Spain.

 The strong performance, coupled with active hedging, underpins the board’s confidence in delivering 1.3 times dividend cover for the year.
 A dividend of 4.05p per share was declared for the first half, slightly up on last year’s 4.0p, while the ongoing share buyback programme has been expanded to £60mn.
 Between dividends and buybacks, shareholders received £29mn in the first six months of 2025.

-The portfolio generated £66.5mn of EBITDA in the period, up from £60.6mn a year earlier, while operating cash flow rose to £14.8mn.
+The portfolio generated £66.5m of EBITDA in the period, up from £60.6m a year earlier, while operating cash flow rose to £14.8m.
 Debt remains stable at around 3.1 times EBITDA, with enterprise value at 7.5 times EBITDA.

 Looking ahead, the board reaffirmed its plan to sell the Australian portfolio and divest a further 75MW of UK solar capacity, moves that should release capital for reinvestment and support balance sheet flexibility.
 The trust also pointed to progress in its development pipeline: grid connections have been secured for Spanish battery storage projects, while the Muel solar project in Spain is close to “ready-to-build” status.